lesaux/puppet-graphite/README.md

 ###Warning

 This work is not complete yet, but it should work.
 I haven't worked on the carbon-aggregator yet.
+There are some ordering issues as well.
-There is also more cleaning up to remove some paramaters I am not using anymore.
+There is more cleaning up to remove some paramaters I am not using anymore.
 Make sure your carbon configuration has a correct syntax, as the module doesn't do any sort of verification.